gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

       debug: var=mydata
 ```

-#### Step-2: This playbook utilizes an existing ntc-ansible templace for the XR show interface brief command.
+#### Step-2: This playbook utilizes an existing ntc-ansible template for the XR show interface brief command.

-- View the contents of the index file and ensure the cisco_xr_show_version.template is present.
+- View the contents of the index file and ensure the cisco_xr_show_interface_brief.template is present.
 - View the contents of the template file to gain an understanding of the regex match needed to extract the key data points.

 ```